fzakaria/sqlelf/README.md

 <summary>Determine Python extension version</summary>

 You will need to edit the SQL below to have the _module name_.
-For instance, the blow assumes the module name is `extension` from the [pypa/python-manylinux-demo](https://github.com/pypa/python-manylinux-demo).
+For instance, the below assumes the module name is `extension` from the [pypa/python-manylinux-demo](https://github.com/pypa/python-manylinux-demo).

 ```console